 As described above, the MPO's Needs Assessment is a compilation of existing transportation, population, and employment conditions, and analysis and projections of future conditions that indicate prospective transportation demand.
 MPO staff studied individual corridors and districts in the Boston region to understand current travel patterns and trends, projected future travel demand, and transportation conditions.
 Staff combined the information gathered to analyze the entire region.
 These corridors and districts are described in Chapter 3 along with information on travel patterns.
-Information about the transportation system helps the Boston Region MPO evaluate its performance relative to goals regarding safety, system preservation, capacity management and mobility, greenhouse gases and air pollutants, transportation planning work, including the Charting Progress to 2040 LRTP, the MBTA's long-range capital plan, Focus 40, the MPO's CMP, public outreach, transportation equity outreach, MPO studies, and special studies to update the Needs Assessment.
+Information about the transportation system helps the Boston Region MPO evaluate its performance relative to goals regarding safety, system preservation, capacity management and mobility, greenhouse gases and air pollutants, transportation equity, and economic vitality.
+Staff used information from previous and ongoing transportation planning work, including the Charting Progress to 2040 LRTP, the MBTA's long-range capital plan, Focus 40, the MPO's CMP, public outreach, transportation equity outreach, MPO studies, and special studies to update the Needs Assessment.